• Skip to primary navigation

 Inclusion Body Myositis

 Inclusion body myositis (IBM) is an inflammatory muscle disease characterized by progressive muscle weakness and wasting.
-Patients suffering from IBM usually develop symptoms of IBM after age 50; however, some patients may present with symptoms as early as their 30’s.
-Patients typically develop difficulty in swallowing (dysphagia), weak wrists or fingers and atrophy of the forearms and/or thigh muscles.
+Individuals with IBM usually develop symptoms after the age 50; however, some patients may present with symptoms as early as their 40’s.
+Patients typically develop difficulty in swallowing (dysphagia), weak fingers and wrists, atrophy of the forearms and thigh muscles.

 Unlike other forms of myositis, IBM is approximately two times more common in men than in women.